compsci201/compsci201.github.io/dna/4-linked-list-methods.md

 </ul>

 <ul>
-GetStats:
+getStats:
-<li> Make sure this method displays the number of appends like in SimpleStrand, as opposed to the size, number of breaks, or some other statistic. </li>
+<li> Make sure this method displays the number of appends like in SimpleStrand.
+Just do that.
+Hint: You can refer to SimpleStrand to see how to implement getStats.</li>
 </ul>

 <ul>